delpinolisette/delpinolisette.github.io/line_alg.md

             - with \\( \tilde{x}\_{r+1},...,\tilde{x}\_{n} \in \mathbb{F} \\) being free variables.\, and the whole column vector of solutions is multiplied by \\(C\\).
         + but this method is not constructive, we had to pick bases in \\(F^{n}, F^{m}\\) to fit with A. Row reduction algorithm solves the issue.
             + the algo simplifies the system systematically, uses only row ops, done in simple steps, and allows us to get close enough to solve the system.
+            + also they solve the systm in _finitely_ many steps!
 * **Elementary Row Operations**:
     * note tjat Ax=b is the matrix equation for our equation \\(F(v) = b\\), once we choose a basis in the vector space V.
     * If A is (mxn), the augmented matrix is (m x n+1).